xenoflits/randomquotemachine/README.md

 23:16 stupid mistake, used this.props on a stateless component. my initial quote comes in. but at this moment its not random.

+23:29 refactored a bit, the getquote function is called when component gets mounted, and now I will bind it to the button as well.

+23:37 since the api only has 10 quotes, made sure that the same quote won't get displayed twice in a row with an while function

+00:06 got out of time, but the functionality works.
+It may look simple, but I got more experienced for sure.